jarekbryk/careerslinks/README.md

 –	[The Huddersfield Undergraduate Programme](https://students.hud.ac.uk/careers/jobsandprofessionalexperience/workexperience/undergraduateinternships/).

-–	Annual HUBS Careers day for Biology and Chemistry, typically in April.
+–	Annual HUBS Careers Day for biology and chemistry, typically in April.

 –	Annual seminar on “How to be(come) an academic” run by [Dr Nathan Patmore](https://pure.hud.ac.uk/en/persons/nathan-patmore) from the Department of Chemistry (but applicable to all life sciences' students and highly recommended for the final year undergraduates and PhD students).